 9. Only knowing what we don’t want

 It isn’t enough to know what we don’t want.
 Make your goals sound positive and attractive.
 Negative goals are emotionally unattractive, which makes it hard to focus on them.
-Reframe any negative goal so that it sound positive.
+Reframe any negative goal so that it sounds positive.
 You may be surprised by the difference this makes.

 10. Not reviewing the process

-It takes a time to accomplish goals.
+It takes time to accomplish goals.
 And sometimes it can feel that you aren’t making much progress.
 Don’t be afraid to change your goals if your priorities change.

 11. Conflict with our identity and purpose

 Our goals must be consistent with the persons we want to be; our values, and the way in which we want to serve the world.
 Your values are those things in your life that mean something for you.
 Knowing your values enables you to think clearly about your decisions, what really counts.

 12. The goals are too small